foonathan/array/README.md

 Header-only (almost everything is a template anyway), no dependencies (currently).

+It requires at least C++11, but works better with C++14 or 17.
+Compilers that are being tested on CI:

+* Linux: GCC 4.8, 4.9, 5, 6, 7 and clang 3.9, 4, 5
+* OSX: the clang coming with Xcode 8 and 9
+* MSVC: Visual Studio 2015 and 2017

+Newer compilers should work too.

 #### `BlockStorage` concept

 The core concept of this library is the `BlockStorage` — the type that controls memory block allocation: